jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2)

 ### 120U Bond provided for obligation to withhold or deduct amount of tax
-If—the due date for the purpose of the definition of date interest starts for withholding or deducting the amount of tax is the date on which the amount withheld or deducted would have been payable to the Commissioner, if a bond or other security had not been provided.
+If— the due date for the purpose of the definition of date interest starts for withholding or deducting the amount of tax is the date on which the amount withheld or deducted would have been payable to the Commissioner, if a bond or other security had not been provided.
   (a) under a tax law, a taxpayer provides the Commissioner with a bond or other security so that the taxpayer is not required to withhold or deduct an amount of tax from a payment made to any person; and
   (b) the Commissioner subsequently determines that the payment was liable to have an amount of tax withheld or deducted,—